waynegraham/registry.clir.org/_projects/2017-the-marian-anderson-archive-the-artist-on-the-world.md

 ---
 layout: project
-title: "The Marian Anderson Archive: The Artist on the World Stage"
+title: The Marian Anderson Archive: The Artist on the World Stage
 ---